isomerpages/moe-yiochukangpri/_yckps-experience/Student Leadership.md

 Tier 3 student leaders exemplifies the heartbeat of student leadership in YCKPS and are the main drivers of school-wide initiatives and programmes.
 The programme and experiences for Tier 3 student leaders are geared towards **EMPOWERING** them to develop initiative to find solutions and give back to the school community.
 As Tier 3 student leaders, they will be guided to look within, from their thoughts to their action, before exploring how they can be a positive change to others.

 <img src="/images/2023/picture%201.jpeg" style="width:300px;height:auto;" align="center">
-Cyber-wellness Monitors getting trained on the class ICT equipment.
+<p style="text-align:center;">Cyber-wellness Monitors getting trained on the class ICT equipment.</p>

 <img src="/images/2023/picture%202.jpeg" style="width:300px;height:auto;" align="center">
 Eco Monitors trying their hand at upcycling